Upset by something unpleasant?

 The evidence is that REM sleep helps “reset” some of the active pathways in the brain.

-And it is this “resetting” that helps the upsets and anxieties of yesterday, fade away.
+And it is this “resetting” that reduces the upset and anxieties of yesterday.